gramener/comicgen/README.md

 We created Comicgen to help people write better stories using comic.

+## Our audience are storytellers

+Storytellers want to share a message and change their audience.
+But they worry that their content is not engaging or "catchy" enough to drive the change.

+Comics are a powerful way of making content "catchy":

-Comics attract people.
-Comics are a signal that the content is simple, interesting and funny.
+- **Comics attract people**.
+Comics are a signal that the content is simple, interesting and often funny.

-Comics also make authors make their content simpler, more interesting, and funny, making it a virtuous cycle.
+- **Comics nudge authors** into making their content simpler, more interesting, and funny -- making this a virtuous cycle.

+Anyone who writes an email, a presentation, or a document, is a storyteller.

+Within organizations, we see this in:

+- **Executives' analysis**.
+An analyst created a poster explaining their work using comic characters.
+It was simple and engaging -- the entire organization understood this deep learning technique.
+- **Managers' reports**.
+An admin manager sent his status report as a pair of comic characters conversing.
+Their CEO read this report fully for the first time.
+- **Consultants' workshops**.
+A consultant runs a culture workshop using [comics in the presentation](https://www.businessillustrator.com/culture-change-with-comics-workshop/) because "... it's a lot less threatening than an official PowerPoint presentation."
+- **Product teams launching features**.
+Google Chrome was launched using a [comic book](http://scottmccloud.com/googlechrome/).
+- **Marketer emails**
+- **Event manager invites**

 ## Comicgen makes storytelling easy